Are Web Applications Popular? An In Depth Examination

 The feeling of an app-like experience really removes the notion that you are still inside the confines of a web browser.

 Note that in all these applications that I’ve mentioned, they all have a common pattern of fast and fluid user interaction.

 I hope this list demonstrated that brands that use web applications are constantly trying to evoke meaningful interactivity that you can’t simulate with a run of the mill static website.

 Performance plays a major role in the success of any online brand or business.
-You users need to have fast experience or they will simply click away or not bother.
+Your users need to have a fast experience or they will simply click away or not bother to engage.

-This can be extremely costly to a business that is communicating with their users through websites using old technology.
+This can be extremely costly to a business that is communicating with its users through websites using old technology.